 - 1.47x Speed-Up for Popular Machine Learning Library

 - Profile Heterogeneous Computing Performance with Intel® VTune™ Profiler [25:33]

 Principal performance and optimization engineer, Verizon

 Mourad received his PhD degree in computer science (computer architecture) from the University of Perpignan Via Domitia, in France.
-He received a master's degree in microarchitecture from the University of Boumerdes with a co-direction with the University of Perpignan in France in 2006.
+He received a master's degree in microarchitecture from the University of Boumerdes with a codirection with the University of Perpignan in France in 2006.
 He received his bachelor degree in software engineering and computer science from the University of Boumerdes.
-He started a postdoctoral research in Real-Time Embedded Software Group at the Faculty of Engineering, Department of Electrical and Computer Engineering of the University of Waterloo in Canada (RIM Blackberry Research Lab) in 2012.
-Before joining the University of Waterloo, he has completed a postdoctoral fellowship at the University of Perpignan Via Domitia in France and a postdoctoral internship at the University of Illinois Champaign-Urbana (UIUC) working in compiler design.
+He started a postdoctoral research in the Real-Time Embedded Software Group at the Faculty of Engineering, Department of Electrical and Computer Engineering of the University of Waterloo in Canada (RIM Blackberry Research Lab) in 2012.
+Before joining the University of Waterloo, he completed a postdoctoral fellowship at the University of Perpignan Via Domitia in France and a postdoctoral internship at the University of Illinois Champaign-Urbana (UIUC) working in compiler design.
 He started working at Yahoo in Silicon Valley in July 2012, Oath in 2016, and Verizon in 2019.